 System Deployment and Management

 Today, most self-service BI tools are deployed on the cloud.
-But when it comes to enterprise BI, businesses have a plethora of deployment options.
+But when it comes to enterprise business intelligence, businesses have a plethora of deployment options.
 That said, most BI buyers today don’t have a strong preference for either deployment, as long as their BI tool comes with the features they need.

 The data that flows through enterprise BI systems differ from their self-service counterparts as well.
 First and foremost, there’s simply a lot more data that get processed in an enterprise BI tool.
 As you can imagine, a large business tends to collect a lot more data than smaller ones.
 This requires a system with a higher capacity for data analytics than average self-service BI tools.